vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/3_Special_Methods_of_Mantra_Yoga_and_Mantra_Therapy/18_Vastu_and_Directional_Mantras.md

 Its bija mantra is *Śaṁ*, which reflects its first syllable.

 **3\)** South – *Yama*, the deity of restraint and death, who relates to ego as a cosmic principle.
-His seed sound *Màṁ* is that of the ego and grants control over it.
+His seed sound *Māṁ* is that of the ego and grants control over it.
 His weapon is the *Daçáa* or rod, which grants restraint and counters evil influences from the South.
 Its bija mantra is *Daṁ*, which represents its first syllable and also gives self-control.

-**4\)** Southwest – *Nirêiti*, the deity of dissolution, similar to Kali in qualities, who relates to intelligence \(buddhi\) as a cosmic principle.
+**4\)** Southwest – *Nirr̥iti*, the deity of dissolution, similar to Kali in qualities, who relates to intelligence \(buddhi\) as a cosmic principle.
 Her seed sound is *Kṣaṁ* which gives protection and support and also gives power to the intelligence.
 Her weapon is the *Khaèga* or sword, which grants us protection and discrimination from the Southwest.
 Its bija mantra is *Khaṁ*, which reflects its first syllable.

 **5\)** West – *Varuça*, the deity of the ocean and the rains, relates to the water element as a cosmic principle, including both earthly and heavenly waters.
 His mantra *Vaṁ* is the seed sound of water.
-His weapon is the *Pàía* or noose, which grants us protection from the West.
+His weapon is the *Pāśa* or noose, which grants us protection from the West.
 Its bija mantra is *Paṁ*, which reflects its first syllable.

-**6\)** Northwest – *Vàyu* or the wind God relates to the air element as a cosmic principle.
+**6\)** Northwest – *Vāyu* or the wind God relates to the air element as a cosmic principle.
 His mantra *Yaṁ* is the seed sound of the air element.
-His weapon is the *A èkuía*, the prod or goad, which grants us protection from the Northwest.
+His weapon is the *A èkuśa*, the prod or goad, which grants us protection from the Northwest.
 Its bija mantra is *Aṁ*, which reflects its first syllable.

 **7\)** North – *Soma*, the deity of the Moon, who relates to the mind as a cosmic principle.
 His mantra *Sauṁ* grants blessings, lunar energy and contentment to the mind, of which it is also the seed mantra.
 His weapon is the Gada or mace, which grants us protection from the North.
 Its bija mantra is *Gaṁ*, which reflects its first syllable.
 Sometimes Kubera, the deity of wealth and abundance, is placed here instead of Soma.

-**8\)** Northeast – *Ãíàna* or the supreme Lord, who relates to the element of ether or space as a cosmic principle.
+**8\)** Northeast – *Ãśāna* or the supreme Lord, who relates to the element of ether or space as a cosmic principle.
 His mantra *Haṁ* is also the seed sound of the Ether element.
-His weapon is the *Triíïla*, the trident of Lord Shiva, which protects us from the sacred Northeast direction.
-Its bija mantra is *Trãṁ*, which reflects its first syllable.
+His weapon is the *Triśūla*, the trident of Lord Shiva, which protects us from the sacred Northeast direction.
+Its bija mantra is *Trīṁ*, which reflects its first syllable.

 ## Two other important directional inf luences are also recognized:

 **9\)** Upward direction or above.
 This corresponds on a horizontal plane with ENE, the intermediate point between East and North East.
-It is the place of *Brahmà* or the Divine Creator, who represents the ruling spiritual energy coming from above.
+It is the place of *Brahmā* or the Divine Creator, who represents the ruling spiritual energy coming from above.
 His mantra *Àṁ* grants expansion to one's being.
 His weapon or instrument is the Padma or lotus, which showers down blessings on us from above.
 Its bija mantra is *Paṁ*, which reflects its first syllable.

 **10\)** Downward direction or below.
 This corresponds on a horizontal plane with WSW, the intermediate point between W and SW.
 It is the place of Ananta, the serpent that upholds the worlds, who represents the support energy coming from below.
-His mantra *Hrãṁ* gives light and strength at the foundation of the world.
+His mantra *Hrīṁ* gives light and strength at the foundation of the world.
 His weapon in the Cakra or discus of Lord Vishnu, which protects us from below.
 Its bija mantra is *Caṁ*, which reflects its first syllable.

 ## Mantras for Directional Deities

 We can sanctify each direction through the mantras of its respective deity and its bija.
 Then we can protect each direction through the weapon of the deity, which has its bija mantra as well.

 ## Directional Deity Name Mantras
-Above - Oṁ Àṁ Brahmaçe Namaâ   NW
+Above - Oṁ Àṁ Brahmaçe Namaḥ   NW
-Oṁ Yaṁ Vàyave Namaâ N
+Oṁ Yaṁ Vāyave Namaḥ N
-Oṁ Sauṁ Somàya Namaâ NE
+Oṁ Sauṁ Somāya Namaḥ NE
-Oṁ Haṁ Ãíànàya Namaâ   W
+Oṁ Haṁ Ãśānāya Namaḥ   W
-Oṁ Vaṁ Varuçàya Namaâ C E
+Oṁ Vaṁ Varuçāya Namaḥ C E
-Oṁ Laṁ Indràya Namaâ   SW
+Oṁ Laṁ Indrāya Namaḥ   SW
-Oṁ Kṣaṁ Nirêtaye Namaâ S
+Oṁ Kṣaṁ Nirr̥taye Namaḥ S
-Oṁ Màṁ Yamàya Namaâ SE
+Oṁ Māṁ Yamāya Namaḥ SE
-Oṁ Raṁ Agnaye Namaâ   Below - Oṁ Hrãṁ Anantàya Namaâ
+Oṁ Raṁ Agnaye Namaḥ   Below - Oṁ Hrīṁ Anantāya Namaḥ

 ## Directional Weapon Mantras
-Above - Oṁ Paṁ Padmàya Namaâ   NW
+Above - Oṁ Paṁ Padmāya Namaḥ   NW
-Oṁ Aṁ Aèkuíàya Namaâ N
+Oṁ Aṁ Aèkuśāya Namaḥ N
-Oṁ Gaṁ Gadàya Namaâ NE
+Oṁ Gaṁ Gadāya Namaḥ NE
-Oṁ Trãṁ Triíïlàya, Namaâ   W
+Oṁ Trīṁ Triśūlāya, Namaḥ   W
-Oṁ Paṁ Pàíàya Namaâ C E
+Oṁ Paṁ Pāśāya Namaḥ C E
-Oṁ Vaṁ Vajràya Namaâ   SW
+Oṁ Vaṁ Vajrāya Namaḥ   SW
-Oṁ Khaṁ Khaègàya Namaâ S
+Oṁ Khaṁ Khaègāya Namaḥ S
-Oṁ Daṁ Daçáàya Namaâ SE
+Oṁ Daṁ Daçáāya Namaḥ SE
-Oṁ Śaṁ Śaktaye Namaâ   Below - Oṁ Caṁ Cakràya Namaâ
+Oṁ Śaṁ Śaktaye Namaḥ   Below - Oṁ Caṁ Cakrāya Namaḥ

 ## Use of Directional Mantras